iDataVisualizationLab/VAST2019mc3/README.md

 - Words from 2 kinds of accounts: The one with high level (degree) or the one who connects the community (these kind of accounts can be detected by force directed network)

-**1b.** Types of problems: From the problems extracted from (1a), classify them based on domain algorithm or domain documentation of rescue/disaster.
+**1b.** Types of problems: From the problems extracted from (1a)", "classify them based on domain algorithm or domain documentation of rescue/disaster.